AndreTeixeira1998/overleafwiki/Server-Pro:-LDAP-Config.md

 Overleaf LDAP
 ==============
-Available in ShareLaTeX Server Pro is the ability to use a LDAP server to manage users.
+Available in Overleaf Server Pro is the ability to use a LDAP server to manage users.
 It is also possible to use with Active Directory systems.

 Note, versions of Overleaf Server Pro prior to v0.5.1 used a different LDAP configuration format, see [Server Pro: LDAP Config (legacy)](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config-(legacy)) for more details.